krnwonseungee/p2-guide/readme.md

 1. Work through the [pair challenge](#pair-challenges).
 2. Prepare their afternoon [lightning talk](#lightning-talks).

-Mornings may include an optional lecture on a specific topic.
+Mornings will often include an optional lecture on a specific topic.

 ### Afternoons
-Monday - Friday at 2 PM we meet in the cave for [lightning talks](#lightning-talks).
+Monday - Friday at 2 PM we meet in the cave for [lightning talks](#lightning-talks) or techer lead lectures on an topic of your choice.

-After lightning talks we have team standup.
-Each team answers the following
-questions:

-1. What did your team build yesterday?
-2. What are you planning to build today?
-3. What is slowing you down?

-After standup, teams work on [group projects](#group-projects).
-Teams wind down their work on projects at 6PM and must stop work by 7PM.

 ### Evenings
-We have another standup at 5:30.
+We have sometimes end the day with a 5:30 standup.
 Each boot answers the following questions:

 1. What did you wind up doing yesterday evening?
 2. What are you planning to do this evening?
 3. What "Aha!" moments did you have in the last 24 hours?

-After standup, you should finish your group project work for the day and begin [optimizing your learning.](#optimizing-your-learning).
+After standup, you should finish your pair work for the day and begin [optimizing your learning.](#optimizing-your-learning).

 ## What Do We Work On?